 - realtime inference, where a micro-service hosts the model and makes predictions in a low-latency manner.

 Monitoring predictions is very important because unlike traditional applications, model performance is non-deterministic and depends on various factors such as seasonality, new user behavior trends, data pipeline unreliability leading to broken features.
 For example, a perfectly functioning Ads model might need to be updated when a new holiday season arrives or a model trained to show content recommendations in the US may not do very well for users signing up internationally.
 There is also a need for alerts and notifications to detect model degradation quickly and take action.

-If we compare the stack of Software 1.0 with 2.0, I claim we require transformational thinking to build the new developer stack for AI.
+If we compare the developer stack of Software 1.0 with 2.0, I claim we require transformational thinking to build the new developer AI stack.